Mandalay Thabin

 The Mandalay Thabin (မန္တလေးသဘင်) refers to the Mandalay-based dramatic arts industry, including yoke thé, anyeint, zat pwe, etc., flourished since the late Konbaung era, during the reigns of King Mindon and King Thibaw.

 At first, Mandalay Thabin could be distinguished into Amyint Thabin (High Drama), which could be performed on a raised stage, including yoke thé and royal court dramas and Anyeint Thabin (Low Drama), which had to be displayed on the ground, called Myay Wine.
 After the abdication of King Thibaw, however, zat pwe and anyeint were developed when the royal troupes of Amyint Thabin were disbanded.

-Prehistory
+Early history

-After the Burmese–Siamese War (1765–1767), the Siamese captives carried off from the Ayutthaya Kingdom, among whom were numerous Thai musicians and dancers, went on to have an outsize influence on traditional Burmese theatre and dance at the Amarapura court.
+After the Burmese–Siamese War (1765–1767), the Siamese captives carried off from the Ayutthaya Kingdom, among whom were numerous Thai musicians and dancers, went on to have an important influence on traditional Burmese theatre and dance at the Amarapura court.
 Following the 1789 royal order of Crown Prince Shwedaung, a royal commission was charged with translating Siamese and Javanese dramas from Thai to Burmese.
 The translated Burmese versions were entitled Yama Zatdaw (adapted from the Ramakien) and Enaung Zattaw (from the Inao).
 These versions became the court dramas which only the royal dancers performed.

 On the other hand, yoke thé enjoyed great popularity in the courts since the reign of King Singu, and thrived under royal patronage until the conquest of Upper Burma by the British in late 1885.